 Despite challenges, the College remains in a solid financial position.
-Enrollment, and the associated tuition revenue, will continue to be the focus of management's efforts to provide future funding stability.
-Management expects that further increases to base tuition rates will also be necessary to maintain sufficient operating revenues.
+Enrollment, associated tuition revenue, and conservative budgeting will continue to be the focus of management's efforts to provide future funding stability.
+Management expects that further increases to base tuition rates may be necessary to maintain sufficient operating revenues.